 2.3.
 To sense our disintegration, we need the optical lenses of our eyes, which can be enhanced by the optical lenses of satellites.
-But we need to access more than the visual register privileged by Western Enlighenment.
-We need cellular lenses—sensing bodies and sensing through bodies and cultural bodies—sensing culture and sensing through culture.
+But we need to access more than the visual register privileged by Western Enlightenment.
+We need cellular lenses—sensing bodies and sensing through bodies––as well as cultural lenses—sensing culture and sensing through culture.

-3.3.
+3.2.
 Our ecological bodies may never be whole.
 But perhaps holism only emerges when we take into account the gaps between subjectivities, images, speech, places, species, bodies, and atoms.
-These gaps are full...of dark matter, also known as kinship, which holds existence together.
+These gaps are full...

 also known as kinship,